 There’s no getting around it – PMS just plain stinks.
-People all over the globe experience premenstrual syndrome, which affects up to 75 percent of people who menstruate.
+People all over the globe experience premenstrual syndrome, which affects 20-30 percent of people who menstruate.
 While some people report only mild effects of PMS, others have severe symptoms including intense shifts of mood, pain, fatigue, headache, weight gain, and changes in bowel habits.

 Diet changes to consider that may help with symptoms of PMS

-As you may have experienced, your life can turn upside down when Aunt Flo is in town!
-So when ibuprofen won’t cut it, you might begin to wonder if changes to your diet can make things better.
+As you may have experienced, your life can turn upside down when Aunt Flo is coming to town!
+So when ibuprofen and some gentle physical activity won’t cut it, you might begin to wonder if changes to your diet can make things better.
 Here’s what we know about how diet can help with PMS symptoms.

 Essential fatty acids may play a role in improving cognition, mood, and other PMS symptoms.
 But before you run out to buy supplements, you should know that science on the topic is mixed.
-One study showed that after 90 days of supplementation, participants taking two grams of omega-3’s had improved depression, anxiety, nervousness, concentration, and bloating when compared to a placebo group.
-In another recent study, symptom improvements were seen in both the treatment and control groups with no significant difference.
+While one study showed that after 90 days of supplementation, participants taking two grams of omega-3s had improved depression, anxiety, nervousness, concentration, and bloating when compared to a placebo group.
+Another recent study showed symptom improvements in both the treatment and control groups with no significant difference.

-Since the jury is still out on how much to supplement for PMS, a better idea is to mix healthy fats into your diet.
-Regularly eating foods like fish, fortified eggs, walnuts, flaxseed, and vegetable oils provide the omega-3’s your body needs.
+Since the jury is still out on how helpful these supplements may be, one idea is to try to mix healthy fats into your diet.
+Regularly eating foods like fish, fortified eggs, walnuts, flaxseed, and vegetable oils provides the omega-3s your body needs.
 It can be as easy as switching from butter to olive oil, throwing some flax meal into your smoothie, or topping a salad with some nuts.
+See if it makes a difference for you!

 When PMS cravings come knocking, be prepared to answer with a healthy snack.
 Pairing protein with a carbohydrate will maximize fullness and give you long-lasting energy.
-For example, try Greek yogurt with fruit, cottage cheese with whole grain crackers, unsalted nuts with popcorn, or tuna salad in a whole wheat pita.
-Having something nutritious to enjoy between meals can manage your appetite and fight the fatigue.
+For example, try Greek yogurt with fruit, cottage cheese with whole-grain crackers, unsalted nuts with popcorn, or tuna salad in a whole-wheat pita.
+Having something nutritious to enjoy between meals can satisfy you while fighting fatigue.

 Reviewed by the Ovia Health Clinical Team